 The way people are usually exposed to your music video is most likely through you sharing a clip of it on your feed or story somewhere else.

-If someone sees this content and wants to watch the full video they would then watch it right there and then if it’s uploaded directly on the platform, if not they will have to leave to go over to Youtube.
+If someone sees this content and wants to watch the full video, they would watch it right there and then, if it’s directly on the platform.
+If not they will have to leave to go over to Youtube.

 Use The Short Form Video To Promote The Long Form Video

 So let’s say you have just finished your music video and want to promote this to a bigger audience than just to your followers.
 We now know that it’s easier to use the vertical short video format to get awareness before they take the step to watch a longer form video.

 So how can you use the vertical short form video to promote the long form video.

 - First, take an excerpt from the music video (preferably the catchiest part) but you edit this in a vertical format.
 Use most of the screen here.
 This will be a 15 second Story Ad that we will set up.
 The great thing about story ads is that they are automatically played with sound ON.
 This is not the case for Feed Ads.

 - You should then target this Ad to a niche segment.
 (I have covered how to create some fan personas here before you target your ads).

 - We will should then create a 30 second Ad in a feed format (after the full short form video)

 - From there, target this ad to anyone who watched the full short form video